 - Landscape Size is the official size of the whole designated area in acres, automatically filled in when you select a landscape from our database.
 Sometimes, however, we don’t have the size of a landscape – so if this remains blank, you can enter it if you have it handy, or leave it blank.

-- Measurable Outcome is what’s being measured, like trash picked up and postcards sent, and this drop-down menu includes an Other option to type your own.
-Since some activities don’t have outcomes, like meetings or rallies, the upload fields will only appear if you select Yes on this field.
+- The Measurable Outcome drop-down menu includes many options of items to measure, including an Other option to type your own.
+Many Broadband activities won’t have measurable outcomes, like admin work, so the measurable outcome fields will only appear if you first select Yes in this field.

 - Units provides a few examples in a drop-down menu, with an Other option for you to type a specific unit.

-- Tips: For some outcomes, the Units won’t apply, so you can leave it blank or select N/A. Attendee numbers at Broad-hosted events should not include volunteers.
-Broadband meetings and administrative calls/emails are NOT measurable outcomes.
+- Tips: For some outcomes, the Units won’t apply, so you can leave it blank or select N/A. Attendee numbers at public, Broad-hosted events should not include your Broadband members and volunteers; enter Broadband folks and their hours in the Volunteer Hours section.
+And vise-versa, Broadband-only meetings (along with administrative calls/emails) are NOT event attendees nor measurable outcomes.

 Description and Debrief